swisspost-yellowcube/wooyellowcube-docs/products_admin.md

 A product can be disconnected from YellowCube by clicking the button *Remove the link with YellowCube*.
 The button is only visible for properly registered products.

+If you later reconnect the product again, it will match the previously created product at YellowCube again based on the SKU.
+Creating a new record requires manual deletion by the [YellowCube team](README.md).

 ### Advanced: Using EAN

 You can bass *EAN* numbers to YellowCube by attaching a custom attribute named *EAN* to the product.